VectorInstitute/kaleidoscope-sdk/docs/getting_started.rst

 Getting Started
 ===============

-Integrate the Lingua SDK into your project quickly!
+Integrate the Kaleidoscope SDK into your project quickly!

 Requirements
 ------------